 As you can see, the sun was low already, so after our meal we made it back to the hotel.
 By the way, Mitchie liked the Jubilee line of the London subway (“tube”), but Zuleikha loved the announcements on another one:

-This is the Hammersmith & City line to Barking…
+This is a Hammersmith & City line train to Barking…

 The tube is still the best I’ve ever seen…